 That time period was one of the first ages of enlightenments in the last 100 years with psych culture, disco, and soul.
 It was a period of time where brown kids were finding themselves and finding freedom and fighting against a systemic oppression, and that's what kids are doing now.
 Today, they're so empowered by new ageism, by Afrofuturism, and by community and friendships.

 In the video, you and your crew march down the street with solidarity fists raised in the air.
-Considering this reference to social unrest, how related is your new work to the Black Lives Matter movement and the daily stories we hear of police brutality happening toward people of color?
+Considering this reference to social unrest, how related is your new work to the Black Lives Matter movement and the daily stories we hear of police brutality happening toward people of colour?

 I'm very empathetic to what's going on right now.
 My community is hurting; they're bleeding and suffering.
 I've thought about what I can do, and as an artist, I can contribute art through which people can live vicariously.
 I want to create work that celebrates us as people because I see that we are being brought down.
 When I made the video for "Soul Train," I wanted to make a visual that showcased black and Latino children being happy, just being happy and funny.

-Images of kids having a good time seems like it should be commonplace, but thinkers like Bell Hooks talk about being "Tired of the naked, raped, beaten black woman body" in entertainment and media.
+Images of kids having a good time seems like it should be commonplace, but thinkers like bell hooks talk about being "Tired of the naked, raped, beaten black woman body" in entertainment and media.
 Are you drawing from that idea and from the general lack of positive images of black people in the media?

 Yes, absolutely.
 We are constantly portrayed as angry or as the victims.
-Urban life, women, and children are disrespected, demonized, dissected, and stolen from constantly.
+Urban life, women, and children are disrespected, demonised, dissected, and stolen from constantly.
 There are many communities across the entire United States who are fighting in our own ways.
 We're joining together with friends and family and creating these adhesives to make our environment better.

 I wanted to make a video that showcased black and Latino youth creating a party in the neighborhood for each other.
 The video touches on those community aspects of friendship, love, and neighborhood values.
 Everybody in that video looks beautiful and happy.